baka-san/bloccit/README.md

 [Demo Site](https://lit-tundra-59330.herokuapp.com/)

-This app was created as part of the [Bloc Full Stack Development Apprenticeship Program](https://www.bloc.io/web-developer-career-track).

 ## Project Objectives

 - Users can sign up for a free account by providing a user name, password and email